EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 #### UserInfo Endpoint

-The UserInfo Endpoint is an OAuth 2.0 Protected Resource that returns Claims about the authenticated End-User.
-To obtain the requested Claims about the End-User, the Client makes a request to the UserInfo Endpoint using an Access Token obtained through OpenID Connect Authentication.
+The UserInfo Endpoint is an OAuth 2.0 Protected Resource that returns Claims about the authenticated end user.
+To obtain the requested Claims about the end user, the Client makes a request to the UserInfo Endpoint using an Access Token obtained through OpenID Connect Authentication.
 These Claims are normally represented by a JSON object that contains a collection of name and value pairs for the Claims.